Summer is here and with it, the inevitable Australian heat.

 9. Move your pet to a cooler dark area.

-Spray room temperature water on your pet or cover them with damp towels.
-If possible, have your pet stand or sit in a bathtub, kiddie play pool or small container.
+If possible, have your pet stand or sit in some shallow water in a bathtub, kiddie play pool or small container.
+They will enjoy the cooler water on their legs and might like having a splash around!

 11. Do not give your pet ice cold water.